pelletierkevin/go_microservice_elasticsearch/README.md

 ###     - Using the Helm chart
   - First make sure you can connect to your Kubernetes cluster.
-  - Execute the command : `helm install -n helm-chart-elastic ./helm-chart-elastic`
+  - Execute the command : `helm install --generate-name ./helm-chart-elastic`
   - Verify the pod is running : `kubectl get pods`

 ## Run the gRPC client <a name="runclient"></a>